Supporting your loved one

 Men are just as likely as women to be upset by a crime and different people in the same family may react differently.
 No one is too young or old to feel shock, fear and distress.
 Sometimes your loved one may find it particularly difficult to understand what has happened and why they feel the way they do.

 Crime can trigger physical symptoms as well as emotional ones.
 Your loved one may complain about headaches, stomach pains, feeling sick and general aches and pains.
 Other reactions may include problems with eating or sleeping, having a hard time with school or work, a fear of the dark, or avoiding other people.
 It may not always be clear that these problems are related to the crime.
+We can offer guidance on how to emotional support a loved one who was a victim of crime.

 People are much more able to come to terms with a hurtful experience when they have the love and support of their family.
 It is important for you to think about your loved one’s needs and to be sensitive to any changes in their behaviour and feelings after a crime.
 If you were affected by the crime as well, it might be difficult for you to realise that your loved one might not be affected in the same was as you.